tkellen/memorybox/README.md

 The design of this software is focused on autonomous operational simplicity.
 No databases.
 No filesystem specific features.
 No dependency on "the cloud".
-No decentralized blockchain.
+No decentralized p2p blockchain dependencies.
 Just you, a computer, a bunch of files, and enough storage space to hold the things you've created.
 That's it.

 ## How does it work?
 First, "put" some data under the management of memorybox.